 In 2009 the Australian Government released the first 'national' Early Learning Framework (EYLF) for all early childhood services in Australia.

-Version 2 was then released in 2022.
-At Bomaderry Community Preschool the EYLF is integral to our pedagogy and is reflected in every aspect of our day.
-Fundamental to the Framework is a view of children's lives as characterised by belonging, being and becoming.
+At Bomaderry Community Pre-school the EYLF is integral to our pedagogy and is reflected in every aspect of our day.